Digital is Destroying Rational Discourse and Democracy

-When I got started “in computers” about thirty years ago, there was a scent of revolution in the air.
+When I got started “in computers” more than thirty years ago, there was a scent of revolution in the air.
 There was a heady sense that you were in the vanguard of a force that would bring about enormous changes.
 Even before the World Wide Web, it was exciting to create things using these clever machines.
-Then came the Internet and for a while, it still seemed pretty scrappy.
+Then came the Internet and for a while, “the ‘Net” seemed like a scrappy (warning: baseball metaphor) singles-hitter.
 “This won’t last”, said many who ought to have known better.

-Then, in a fit of naivete on a global scale, every media company that had up to that point jealously guarded their copyrights, loaded all their stuff up onto the web and made it available for free.
+Then, during a period of shatteringly stupid obstinancy, every media company that had up to that point jealously guarded their copyrights, loaded all their stuff up onto the web and made it available for free.
 Later, they lamented that no one wanted to pay for content any more.
 I guess they had not noticed that no one has ever wanted to pay for anything — and that as soon as they could get it free, they would take it.

 Digital has changed the world, but contrary to what digital touts want us to believe, it has not all been for the greater good.
 Never mind that folks coming up with silly apps want to believe they are making the world a better place.
 More important is that the global impact of digital may leave us with lots of ways to look at free movies but also with a world where we are isolated, tracked by governments, and increasingly, out of work (thanks to robots and artificial intelligence).

 We’ve seen seismic changes in almost every human endeavor, thanks to digital, and we can do lots of cool things we could never do before.
 But there are significant downsides for which we seem quite unprepared.